-If taking acarbose or miglitol along with diabetes medicines, which may cause hypoglycemia, glucose tablets or a glucose gel will be needed if
+If taking acarbose or miglitol along with diabetes medicines, which may cause hypoglycemia, glucose tablets or a glucose gel will be needed if blood glucose levels are too low.
+Eating or drinking other sources of carbohydrates won't raise a blood glucose level quick enough.

-It is midafternoon and Jim enjoying a game of scrabble with Tom.
+It is midafternoon and Jim is enjoying a game of scrabble with Tom.
 Checking on Tom and Jim you notice that things seem wrong.
 Jim seems confused, shaky, jittery and his skin looks sweaty.
 Based on his individual service plan, you know that Jim is diabetic.
 What should you do?
 Use the lines below to outline the steps you would take.